GoogleCloudPlatform/genai-databases-retrieval-app/DEVELOPER.md

     cp example-config.yml config.yml
     ```

-1. Add your values to `config.yml`
+1. Add your database config to `config.yml`:

-1. Start the Cloud SQL Proxy
+1. Start the Cloud SQL Proxy or AlloyDB SSH tunnel.

 1. To run the app using uvicorn, execute the following: